Join a Pride in Place Neighbourhood Board

 • Follow a simple code of conduct

-For the role of Board Chair, there are some additional responsibilities around ensuring the meeting is conducted to its collectively agreed rules and providing added leadership for the Board group.
+For the role of Board Chair, there are some additional responsibilities around ensuring the meeting is conducted to its collectively agreed rules and providing added leadership for the Board group and members.

 This is a voluntary role, but reasonable expenses and costs can be covered.
 We do not want finances to be a barrier, so if you are interested in applying for a role, the application form will ask what you need from the programme to be able to give your time.